-Last year, in preparation for the initial reopening of schools across New York state, the Opportunity Institute worked closely with the Alliance for Quality Education and the Public Policy Education Fund on "A Roadmap to a Just Reopening & Just Schools,"1 a report that offered a community-centered vision for New York's public schools post-COVID-19.
+Last year, in preparation for the initial reopening of schools across New York state, the Opportunity Institute worked closely with the Alliance for Quality Education and the Public Policy Education Fund on "A Roadmap to a Just Reopening & Just Schools," a report that offered a community-centered vision for New York's public schools post-COVID-19.
 That report noted that leading scientists and researchers from multidisciplinary fields are converging a great deal around how children develop, how they learn, and how their environment either nourishes or limits the expression of their fullest potential.
-The basic idea of "whole child" education - that the success of the system is tied to the full array of students' learning and developmental needs - is uncontroversial.
+The basic idea of "whole child" education - that the success of the system is tied to addressing the full array of students' learning and developmental needs - is uncontroversial.
 The concept is widely accepted in education and other fields, backed by ample research, and supported by simple common sense.
 In fact, families and caregivers have been saying this for years.
+For young people to learn and thrive, they must be seen for their potential and be given the resources that they need as people.